EEEManchester/drone_build_tutorial/2_2_LightningXLite_Kakute.md

     height="200">
 </figure>

 We build the base like the picture below.
-Then, we add the upper part and use M3 screws to fiex them together.
+Then, we add the upper part and use M3 screws to fix them together.

 |                        |                          |
 | ----------------------------------- | ----------------------------------- |